haddocking/haddocking.github.io/education/biomolecular-simulations-2019/Metadynamics_tutorial/index.md

 **Note:** The coordinates of the ligand atoms must be submitted as `HETATM` and the residue number set to 1.
 You can download here the [ligand coordinates](./media/ligand_clean.pdb) if you want to proceed directly.

-Since the structure of the ligand is directly obrained from the reference crystal structure of the complex, we can disable the flexibility of the ligand to enforce the bound conformation of the ligand in our models.

 <a class="prompt prompt-info">
 Second molecule: where is the structure provided? -> "I am submitting it"
 </a>